-Friends Provident International ‘Ultra Advance’ is a unit-linked regular savings plan designed to be held as a medium to long term investment.
+Ultra Advance is a unit-linked, regular payment savings plan designed to be held as a medium to long-term investment.

-Plan terms are between 5 and 25 years.
+The Ultra Advance savings plan's terms are between 5 and 25 years.

-This period depends on the total duration of your plan but canceling before the end will always incur penalties.
+This period depends on the total duration of your plan - but canceling before the end will always incur penalties.

 Plan holders must invest in mirror funds.